andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 \end{align}
 $$

-This meets requirements 1. through 3.
-However, this does not meet requirements 4. and 5.
+This meets requirements one through three.
+However, this does not meet requirements four and five.
 Let us make
 $c = 3$, i.e., things will really start getting magnified when something is due in 3 days.

 $$